alissa-huskey/python-class/docs/guides/poetry.md

 ModuleNotFoundError: No module named 'requests'
 ```

-Similiarly, here I call `xdoctest` which is installed through the `xdoctest`
+Similarly, here I call `xdoctest` which is installed through the `xdoctest`
 module.
 It is not found in the normal shell because that module is only
 installed in the virtual environment.